andyeske/Airline-Data-Analysis-Tools/README.md

 <a name="AMAT"></a>
 ### Airline Market Analysis Tool (AMAT)

 **Tool Purpose:** ```AMAT``` can be used to compute 5 different market analysis metrics, to the origin-destination (OD) pair and airline level of granularity.
 These metrics include revenue, passengers per day each way (PDEWs), revenue passenger-miles (RPMs), average fare, and average yield.
-The outputs from ```APAT``` consist of 10 excel data tables, and vary according to whether the ODs are in or out of a desired airport, as displayed below:
+The outputs from ```AMAT``` consist of 10 excel data tables, and vary according to whether the ODs are in or out of a desired airport, as displayed below:

 ["Out of Desired Origin Airport" Tables](https://github.com/andyeske/Airline-Data-Project/tree/main/Output%20Data%20Tables/AMAT%20Outputs/Out%20of%20Desired%20Origin%20Airport):
 * (1) ```Daily Revenue by OD and Airline out of a Desired Origin Airport ($)``` | _Daily_Revenue_by_OD_and_Airline_Out.xlsx_